15 April 2021: Diane Donovan reviews

 More

-reading Couteau's works lies as much in his
+Couteau's works lies as much in his penetrating,

-thought, and which should find its way into many a
+which should find its way into many a college

 "Couteau's